ztz1989/software-switches/ovs-dpdk/README.md

 ### Clear the flow table and terminate all OVS threads
   * ./terminate_ovs-dpdk.sh

- This step is necessary before running experiments for other software switches, just in case of race conditions.
+ This step is necessary before running experiments for other software switches, just in case of race conditions on physical NICS.